 - At the regional bus station (Regionalny dworzec autobusowy), behind the central station, several buses per hour leave for Auschwitz.
 They drop you of in front of the Auschwitz museum.
 The ride will take you 1:40 hours and a return ticket costs about 28 zloty.
 The buses have a sign with says ‘Oswiecim’ or ‘Auschwitz’ and you can get in without a reservation.
 Buy bus tickets from the driver or at a ticket desk at the station.

 - From the train station a train leaves for Oswiecim every hour.
 The train journey will take you a little longer and costs between 20 and 30 zloty.
 From station Oswiecim, you can take a taxi to the entrance of Auschwitz concentration camp.
-For more information check the website of the railways.
+You can easily book a train ticket online for the same price.

 - A taxi to the camp costs around € 84 one way with.

 - With your own car or a rental car, you can easily reach the museum.
 Parking costs are about 8 zloty per day.
 You pay a small amount of toll highway on the round trip.

 It is highly recommended to go to both Auschwitz I and Auschwitz /Birkenau when visiting the Auschwitz museum.
 Many organized tours drive you to both camps.
 People who come on their own, can use one of the complimentary shuttle buses.
 They run every hour between the camps.